General elementary methods meeting elementary properties of correlations

 since now again $\widetilde{d}=d/\ell$, which is coprime to $\ell/p$ here, and we use vanishing product above.

 In case $p$ doesn't divide $\ell$, set $d=p\ell \widetilde{d}$, getting

 because: this Euler product may differ from previous at most on one factor, whence vanishing again. $\square$

-We want to apply these two Lemmata to the calculation of Wintner coefficients, not of our correlation $C_{f,g_Q}(N,a)$, that we already did in Theorem 3.1; but, of its \lq \lq {\stampatello Ippification}\rq \rq, that is, the $\IPP$ arithmetic function (of shift $a\in \N$), that is the same of $C_{f,g_Q}(N,a)$, on square-free shifts $a\in \N$, and is an $\IPP-$arithmetic function.
-A moment's reflection reveals that (like, in general, for all a.f.s) we have to take our function and multiply its Eratosthenes Transform by $\mu^2$ (say, \lq \lq killing\rq \rq, all non-square-free divisors), then we sum back over divisors: in our case,
+We want to apply these two Lemmata to the calculation of Wintner coefficients, not of our correlation $C_{f,g_Q}(N,a)$, that we already did in Theorem 3.1; but, of its \lq \lq {\stampatello Ippification}\rq \rq, that is, the arithmetic function (of shift $a\in \N$) that is the same of $C_{f,g_Q}(N,a)$ on square-free shifts $a\in \N$, being an $\IPP-$arithmetic function, too.
+A moment's reflection reveals that (like, in general, at $\S2.1$) we have to take our function and multiply its Eratosthenes Transform by $\mu^2$ (say, \lq \lq killing\rq \rq \enspace all non-square-free divisors), then we sum back over divisors: in our case,

 Why are we so interested, in a kind of \lq \lq obscure object\rq \rq?
 Well, by definition it agrees with the original function, our $C_{f,g_Q}(N,a)$ here, on square-free numbers.
-Second, it is $\IPP$ and this suggests something, for our correlations: we are assuming that they satisfy, for the Four Hypothesis, in particular $(1)$: $g_Q$ $\IPP$; this, from $\BH$ (Hypothesis $(0)$, recall) and Theorem 3.1, gives: the Carmichael/Wintner coefficients of our correlation are square-free supported !
+Second, it is $\IPP$ and this suggests something, for our correlations: we are assuming that they satisfy, for the Four Hypotheses, in particular $(1)$: $g_Q$ $\IPP$; this, from $\BH$ (Hypothesis $(0)$, recall) and Theorem 3.1, gives: the Carmichael/Wintner coefficients of our correlation are square-free supported !
 In other words, since by definition also the Wintner coefficients of our correlation's Ippification are square-free supported, we may reasonably expect that they are intimately linked to correlation's coefficients !
-Time to calculate Wintner coeff.s of $\widetilde{C_{f,g_Q}}$ : next two Theorems will do, since the $\widetilde{\enspace}$ operator is linear \& we use Th.m 3.2 decomposition.
+Time to calculate the Wintner coefficients of $\widetilde{C_{f,g_Q}}$ and next two Theorems will do it: the $\widetilde{\enspace}$ operator is linear and we have above Theorem 3.2 decomposition; that doesn't need $(3)$.
+The Theorems $3.3$, $3.4$ and their Corollary $3.1$, see $\S3$, will skip $(3)$, as they all don't have error terms.

 \eject